chengzhengqian/czq-comint.el/README.md

 - Completion backend seeded from both a customizable command list and the shell process’ live `$PATH`; refresh interactively with `czq-comint-completion-refresh-from-process`.
+- Quiet command helper (`czq-comint--send-command-quietly`) that synchronises the shell without flashing extra prompts—used by `czq-comint-run` and the PATH refresh logic.
+It temporarily disables buffer output, issues the command, and restores output via an inline elisp tag once the shell has finished responding.
 - Debug logging via `czq-comint-debug` to trace handler resolution.
 - Buffer-aware startup commands through `czq-comint-command-alist`.
 - Helper script `scripts/czq-comint-emit-tag.sh` to emit sample tags for manual